Do Go On - 541 - The Freedom House Ambulance Service

 And yeah, there's several, all the resources I used to write this linked in the show notes,

-but a couple of them are really, really in-depth, really great articles I'd recommend going and reading it.
+but a couple of them are really, really in-depth, really great articles I'd recommend going

-And just the layers to it, like the sense of purpose they felt from being given the opportunity to do something so,
+And just the layers to it, like the sense of purpose they felt from being given the opportunity to do something so impactful with their lives.

-mainly because his internet connection was so poor.
-But we say hello to everyone's favorite
+Well, we've said goodbye today, mainly because his internet connection was so poor.

-section of the Patreon section, where we thank some of our great Patreon supporters
+But we say hello to everyone's favourite section of the show, the Patreon section, where we thank some of our great Patreon supporters who've been supporting us and really keeping the show a lot.

-Man, I'm on autopilot.
+Yeah, I'm on autopilot.

 And that's okay.